CeON/comac-navigator-frontend/README.md

 ## How to run

 1. Run [COMAC Navigator Backend](https://github.com/CeON/comac-navigator-backend).
 2. If necessary edit the url pointing to the Backend.
 The dafault value is appropriate when the Backend is run on the `localhost` using the default port.
 The config file is `scripts/config.js`.
-3. Serve in any way you like (for example using an Apache HTTP Server) or simply open `index.html` locally in your browser (though ZeroClipboard will not work if the address in browser begins with `file://`).
+3. Serve in any way you like (for example using an Apache HTTP Server) or simply open `index.html` locally in your browser.

 ## Documentation